 It’s pretty simple.
-Most projects fail to meet estimates.
-Typically we are estimating so we can determine:
+Most projects fail to meet estimates, and the reason we are estimating is so we can determine:

 do we possess the resources to complete a project?